History of Our University

 Our university is one of the youngest in Ukraine.
 It occupies the geographic location where Mykolaiv port craft school was formed by the Decree of the Emperor in 1862.
 Since those times there have been educational institutions of various types.

 Kyiv-Mohyla Academy, the first university in Eastern Europe, was founded by St. Peter Mohyla, a prominent figure of the Orthodox Church and reformer of education.
-Petro Mohyla (1596-1647) was a prominent religious, cultural and educational activist, one of the founders of Kyiv-Mohyla Academy.
-At the Renaissance time he formed the citizenship status of national languages, cared about education equal to the European level.
-Petro Mohyla’s educational activity was aimed at raising national consciousness.
+Petro Mohyla (1596-1647), one of the founders of Kyiv-Mohyla Academy, was a prominent religious, cultural, and educational activist.
+During Renaissance times he formed the citizenship status of national languages and strived for Ukrainian education to become equal with the European level.
+Above all else, Petro Mohyla’s educational activity was aimed at raising national consciousness.
 The educational institution received the status of Academy in 1658.
 Since then, this institution has educated many prominent figures of Ukrainian science, culture, and religion.

 Subsequently, Kyiv-Mohyla Academy was closed in 1817 because of a decision made by the Holy Synod of the Russian Empire.
-In 1819 Kyiv Theological Academy was opened at the University, which was functioning till 1918.
-It was not until September 19, 1991 that the Chairman of the Verkhovna Rada of Ukraine signed instruction “On the revival of Kyiv-Mohyla Academy on its historical territory as the University of “Kyiv-Mohyla Academy”(UKMA)”
+In 1819 Kyiv Theological Academy was opened and functioned until 1918.
+It was not until September 19, 1991, that the Chairman of the Verkhovna Rada of Ukraine signed instruction “On the revival of Kyiv-Mohyla Academy on its historical territory as the University of “Kyiv-Mohyla Academy (UKMA).”

 The work started with the development of the normative base.
 The business-plan was accomplished by O.P.
 Meshchaninov, marketing strategies by G.L.
-Nord, technological and financial calculations by M.M.
+Nord, and technological and financial calculations by M.M.
 Chorniy.
 All the work was done on a volunteer base.
 V.V.
 Dragomirov, V.M.
 Bandura, Y.A.
 Batrack, Y.Y.
 Verlanov and O.M.
-Trunov joined the team in January-March.
+Trunov also joined the team in January-March.

-On January 17, 1996 the Academic Council of NaUKMA considered the question of a new university branch in Mykolayiv.
+On January 17, 1996, the Academic Council of NaUKMA considered the question of a new university branch in Mykolayiv.
 L.P.
 Klimenko, O.P.
 Meshchaninov and V.V.
-Dragomirov were presenting the project.
+Dragomirov presented the project.
 The Academic Council unanimously approved the business-plan for the creation of the new branch and its statutes.
-In accordance with the resolution of the Academic Council the president of NaUKMA issued the order dated from 17 January, 1996 concerning the foundation of the branch and appointed L.P.
-Klimenko to the position of a rector.
-On March 31 the executive committee officially registered the new university.
+In accordance with the resolution of the Academic Council, the president of NaUKMA issued the order dated from January 17, 1996 concerning the foundation of the branch and appointed L.P.
+Klimenko to the position of Rector.
+On March 31, the executive committee officially registered the new university.

-The licensing process was launched and all the necessary documentation was prepared to make possible the foundation of the new branch approved by the Cabinet of Ministers of Ukraine.
-The deans of faculties Y.A.
+The licensing process was launched and all the necessary documentation was prepared in order to create the new branch which was approved by the Cabinet of Ministers of Ukraine.
+The Deans of faculties Y.A.
 Batrack, Y.Y.
 Verlanov and V.V.
-Dobrowolskiy did a lot of work.
-V.M Emelyanov provided greater assistance in licensing and the adoption of resolution of the Cabinet of Ministers of Ukraine.
-On June 13, 1996 the State Attestation Committee made a decision to issue licenses for Economics, Computer Sciences and Environmental Science to Mykolaiv branch of NaUKMA for 175 students.
+Dobrowolskiy also did a lot of work.
+V.M.
+Emelyanov provided the great assistance in licensing and the adoption of resolution of the Cabinet of Ministers of Ukraine.
+On June 13, 1996, the State Attestation Committee made a decision to issue licenses for Economics, Computer Sciences, and Environmental Science to Mykolaiv branch of NaUKMA for 175 students.